Community service: Secondary education

+Higher education

 Though not technically considered a requirement, many colleges include community service as an unofficial requirement for acceptance.
 However, some colleges prefer work experience over community service, and some require that their students also continue community service for some specific number of hours to graduate.
 Some schools also offer unique "community service" courses, awarding credit to students who complete a certain number of community service hours.
 Some academic honor societies, along with some fraternities and sororities in North America, require community service to join and others require each member to continue doing community service.

-Many students organizations exist for the purpose of community service, the largest of which is Alpha Phi Omega.
+Many student organizations exist for the purpose of community service, the largest of which is Alpha Phi Omega.
 Community service projects are also done by sororities and fraternities.

 Beginning in the 1980s, colleges began using service-learning as a pedagogy.
 A partnership of college presidents began in 1985 with the initiative of boosting community service in their colleges.
 This alliance called Campus Compact, led the way for many other schools to adopt service-learning courses and activities.

 Service-learning courses vary widely in time span, quality, and in the balance of "service" and "learning" stressed in the course.
 A typical service-learning course, however, has these factors in common: